juanantoniofm/greaper/README.md

 ### Verbose

-so far there are only 2 modes, normal, y verbose.
+so far there are only 2 modes, normal, and verbose.
-Verbose shows debug output, thats it.
+Verbose shows debug output about greap itself.
+Use it when extending greap.

 The output of the app is preceded always by a special prefix: